andreaa1512/blind-date/fast-food/salad.md

 # You take the enrichment of the food.
-Suddenly you get pain in your stomach.
+Suddenly you g.
 What do you do?

 ### Do nothing